Palomar, Sunrise, Julian, Montezuma.

 Bring the local roads into the app

 Download the app, check the San Diego segments, submit the missing local roads, and turn the next "we should ride soon" text into a real plan.
+If your favorite Mesa Grande, Dehesa, Wildcat Canyon, Del Dios, or coffee connector is missing, add it as a community road.

 Common San Diego ride targets include Palomar Mountain, Sunrise Highway toward Julian, North County coastal roads, Coronado, and bayfront social loops.
 Rippin helps turn those ideas into ride plans with segments, squad pings, and local road notes.